mslonik/Hotstrings/README.md

 ## Libraries

-Library is just a collection of **(triggerstring, hotstring)**.
+Library is just a collection of **(triggerstring, hotstring)** definitions, saved for future use in form of a file.

-If *Hotstrings* applciation can be compared to a car, then library is a fuel to this car.
+If *Hotstrings* application can be compared to a car, then library is a fuel to this car.

-A library is any set of **(triggerstring, hotstring)** pairs, saved for future use in form of a file.
-By default *Hotstrings* application is delivered with few libraries.
+By default *Hotstrings* application is delivered with few example libraries, listed in the following chpaters.
 Anytime user applies changes to existing definitions or adds new, result of her/his work is saved in any of the chosen libraries.

 The *Hotstrings* application can be downloaded with just few examples of libraries.
-All libraries stored in */Libraries* folder are uploaded in alphabetical order on application start time.
+All libraries stored in */Libraries* folder are uploaded in alphabetical order, when  application starts.

 Among all libraries one plays spcific role.
 The *Hotstrings* application recognizes library name *PriorityLibrary.csv*.
 That library is uploaded as the last one in the order.
 See description of this library for further details.

 *Tips*:

- * The *Hotstrings* application is just another tool which makes management of big collections of **(triggerstring, hotstring)** easier.
+ * The *Hotstrings* application is just the tool which makes management of big collections of **(triggerstring, hotstring)** easier.
 It means that it could be more useful to keep big files in form of static, native libraries (.ahk) whereas some other, which are frequently changed, in format of *Hotstrings* (.csv).
+Remove unwanted / not used libraries from folder */Libraries* to any other folder.

- *  Editing of iles / properties of  **(triggerstring, hotstring)** is easier with *Hotstring* applicatiion then ever before.
+ *  Editing of files / properties of  **(triggerstring, hotstring)** is easier with *Hotstring* application then ever before.
+You don't have to manually edit .ahk files anymore, instead of that use full power of *Hotstrings* GUI.

- * It is advised to group definitions **(triggerstring, hotstring)** in dedicated files, not all in one file.
+ * It is advised to group definitions **(triggerstring, hotstring)** in dedicated files, and not to keep them all in one file.
+Maybe at the beginning it looks tempting, but in fact, from long time perspective, is a mistake.

+ * Reminder: one can move single definitionsbetween libraries.
+Look into description of *Move* function, *Search* GUI window.

- * If user of Windows 10 have enabled  notifications & actions from *AutoHotkey Unicode* (Settings → System → Notifications & actions →  Get notifications from these senders → AutoHotkey Unicode) then the *TrayTip*  will occure on time of startup, when the first library is uploaded.
+ * If user of Windows 10 have enabled  *notifications & actions* for AutoHotkey scripts (*Settings → System → Notifications & actions →  Get notifications from these senders → AutoHotkey Unicode*) then the *TrayTip*  will occure on time of startup, when the first library is uploaded.
 And when the last library definition is uploaded, the corresponding *TrayTip* is displayed.
 When big in volume libraries are uploaded (~tousands of libraries), it could take several seconds to be accomplished.

 ![TrayTip start][]